Request Your Free Consultation

 Types of Damages in a Wrongful Death Lawsuit

-When a family member does choose to pursue a wrongful death claim, they have the ability to seek damages for the following:
+When a family member does choose to pursue a wrongful death claim, they can seek damages for the following:

 • Sorrow and mental anguish